Are we already at months 7 & 8?

 We went into Sorrento by train several times while staying in Scafati as we both love this town and the beautiful Old Town.
 The town is one of our favorites but visiting in June it is high tourist season which means lots of people.
 Sorrento is known for its lemons and hence, limoncello.
 Both are amazing in Sorrento.

 We had never gotten the chance to visit Naples in previous visits to the area.
 You hear all these horror stories about Naples and I think without our New Yorker background, you could be overwhelmed with the hustle and bustle of this town.
-It’s known for pickpockets and again, if you are smart and keep your belongings in front of you, are aware of your surroundings, you will be fine – as we were.
+It’s known for pickpockets and again, if you are smart and keep your belongings in front of you, and are aware of your surroundings, you will be fine – as we were.

-Everyone knows that piazza was “born” in Naples and we visited two of the most notable places.
+Everyone knows that the piazza was “born” in Naples and we visited two of the most notable places.
 Both pizzas were as different as they come.
 One traditional and one is called a pizza fritta.
 I droll every time… Naples Pizza

 Once again, this is a place we had not had a chance to see during previous area visits.
 We planned on a 3-day/2-night trip and once we arrived, immediately decided to extend our stay for another day.
 This island is just breathtaking and pictures really don’t do it justice.
-For more beautiful photo, look at our post on Capri
+For more beautiful photos, look at our post on Capri

 We also did a post with amazing comments on the Blue Grotto.
 Everyone appreciated our tips and suggestions.
 You can see more Blue Grotto Experience